 Bamboo estimate notes

 Bamboo is essentially a type of hardwood when it comes to flooring.
-Everything in the above hardwood section applies.
+Everything in the above hardwood section applies, with the following exceptions:

 Luxury Vinyl Tiles or Planks estimate notes (aka LVT and LVP)